 1987 – Congressional authorization and funding.

-1990 – The Louisiana Department of Transportation and Development (DOTD), working with the City of Lafayette and the Federal Highway Administration (FHWA), began studying the environmental impact on several possible corridors through the initiation of an Environmental Impact Statement (EIS).
+1990 – The Louisiana Department of Transportation and Development (DOTD), working with the City of Lafayette (LCG) and the Federal Highway Administration (FHWA), began studying the environmental impact of several corridors through the initiation of an Environmental Impact Statement (EIS).

-On September 22, at a Public Hearing, the Transportation Policy Committee of the MPO adopted the Evangeline Thruway Corridor as the selected corridor for the I-49 project in the Lafayette area.
+On September 22, at a Public Hearing, the Transportation Policy Committee of the Commission adopted the Evangeline Thruway Corridor as the selected corridor for the I-49 project in the Lafayette area.

 1994 – Elevated freeway concept was adopted.